-Common stock offered by us 5,000,000 shares

-Common stock to be outstanding immediately after this offering 56,141,586 shares

-Nasdaq Global Market symbol IMGN

-We estimate that the net proceeds from the sale of the shares of our common stock in this offering will be \$33.0 million (\$38.0 million if the underwriters exercise their over-allotment in full) after payment of the underwriting discounts, commissions and our estimated offering expenses.
+Common stock offered by us 5,000,000 shares Common stock to be outstanding immediately after this offering 56,141,586 shares Nasdaq Global Market symbol IMGN Use of proceeds We estimate that the net proceeds from the sale of the shares of our common stock in this offering will be \$35.6 million (\$41.0 million if the underwriters exercise their over-allotment in full) after payment of the estimated underwriting discounts, commissions and our estimated offering expenses.
 We intend to use the net proceeds of this offering for our operations, including, but not limited to, general corporate purposes, which may include research and development expenditures, clinical trial expenditures, manufacture of the components of product candidates in development and of the product candidates themselves, acquisitions of new technologies, capital expenditures, investments and working capital.
 See "Use of Proceeds" on page S-20.

-We do not expect to pay any cash dividends on our common stock for the foreseeable future.

-See "Risk Factors" beginning on page S-5 and other information included in this prospectus supplement for a discussion of factors you should carefully consider before deciding to invest in shares of the common stock.
+Dividend Policy We do not expect to pay any cash dividends on our common stock for the foreseeable future.
+Risk factors See "Risk Factors" beginning on page S-5 and other information included in this prospectus supplement for a discussion of factors you should carefully consider before deciding to invest in shares of the common stock.